 in general, however, they all agreed that the way they interpreted the instructions was also very flexible and mostly context-dependent, and this flexibility is also evident in the relative ambiguity with which some of the descriptions above are formulated. see, for example, the use of words such as “sometimes” (Arian’s I), “maybe” (Arian’s J and Cheyenne’s I), “could” (Arian’s sJ), “something” (Arian’s sJ and D; Cheyenne’s J; and Daniel’s sJ), “anything” (Arian’s sJ), and “everything” (Arian’s D). in the second performance, a stricter approach to interpreting the instructions was explored.

-the third and the fourth tracks, ccloudlab1x2-3 and ccloudlab1x2-4, are 2 games that were played before and after this discussion. although it might be difficult to realize only from listening to these (at the time it was not yet possible to save log files of the games or monitor them from another computer, as i was involved with solving other bugs), at least according to Arian, Cheyenne, and Daniel, having a clearer idea of how the instructions are interpreted by the other performers (as well as making it clearer for oneself) did help. to play better as a group, i also suggested thinking of the different instructions as different perspectives on a shared situation. in other words, playing as if one “were junk inside the drawer”, could also mean playing like junk inside the drawer depicted by the player who is playing as if she/he “were the drawer”. finally, below is a video of the performance.4
+the third and the fourth tracks, ccloudlab1x2-3 and ccloudlab1x2-4, are 2 games that were played before and after this discussion. although it might be difficult to realize only from listening to these (at the time it was not yet possible to save log files of the games or monitor them from another computer, as i was involved with solving other bugs), at least according to Arian, Cheyenne, and Daniel, having a clearer idea of how the instructions are interpreted by the other performers (as well as making it clearer for oneself) did help. to play better as a group, i also suggested thinking of the different instructions as different perspectives on a shared situation. in other words, playing as if one “were junk inside the drawer”, could also mean playing like junk inside the drawer depicted by the player who is playing as if they “were the drawer”. finally, below is a video of the performance.4

 in the second performance, which was part of Daniel’s master’s recital, Arian, Cheyenne, and Daniel were joined by visual artist Kostas Tataroglou, who also documented ccloudlab1 and created this teaser for it. in ccloudlab1x2v1 (the title given to the second performance), Kostas played stuckJunk-v1 just like the others, however, rather than interpreting the recording by producing sounds, he was producing visuals, playing several drawer- and junk-related video clips he recorded, and processing them in real-time with the live video mixing software Resolume, which he controlled with a KORG nanoKONTROL 2. in addition, Arian’s playing setup was also slightly changed: we removed the guitar and the aluminum foil and added a brass rod 6 mm in diameter in order to focus more on the rulers.